CorrDyn/hubspot-prod-to-sandbox/README.md

 ### To Do List
 - Account for custom objects
 - Test tickets and quotes to make sure they operate as expected
+- Make it so that running the migrator multiple times without cleaning up doesn't migrate the same objects over and over (because of the order in which Hubspot returns the objects)